catamphetamine/flexible-json-schema/README.md

 * `"url"` — A valid absolute URL.
 Example: `"https://google.com"`.
 * `"relativeUrl"` — A valid relative URL.
 Example: `"/users/123"`.

+Special case types:

+* `null` — Only allows `null` value.
+Can be used in conjunction with `required: false` to define properties that should be missing or set to `null`.

 #### Strings

 By default, empty strings aren't allowed.
 To allow empty strings, pass `allowEmptyStrings: true` option.
 Empty strings are still interpreted as "missing values", so if a property should support empty string value then declare it as `required: false`.